Create a Hypnosis Recording

 If you are an hypnosis enthusiast it is highly recommended that you first do this free hypnosis course.

-If you’d prefer to save time and use an MP3 download, you can find a wide range of high quality MP3 downloads.
+Or, save time and use a professional MP3 download, you can find a wide range of high quality MP3 downloads.

 Generally, you don’t need to be a deep trance state to achieve a positive outcome.
 Being in a trance state is something like a ‘day-dream’, it’s not the same as being in a deep sleep.
 Often, you will be aware of the things going on around you.

 If you are not a certified hypnotist you should NOT be making hypnosis recordings for other people!

 1. First, you will need to write or acquire the following free hypnosis scripts and then record them in this order listed below.
 If you wish to write your own scripts it would be best if you were a qualified hypnotherapist.

 2. Introduction: Just in case some one should listen to your hypnosis recording at a time when it is not advisable, ALWAYS include this introduction at the start of the recording.

 “This recording is of an hypnotic nature and should not be used while driving a car or operating machinery.”